cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 consider myself part of that group.
 Maybe you don't either and you need some help figuring out how you would like your site to look.

-Tailwind ships out of the box with a top-notch color pallatte and we also have the ability to add some custom colors, once we figure out what we'd like those custom colors to be.
+Tailwind ships out of the box with a top-notch [color pallatte](https://tailwindcss.com/docs/customizing-colors) and we also have the ability to add some custom colors, once we figure out what we'd like those custom colors to be.

-(LEAVING OFF HERE ********)

-Tailwind ships with a great color pallatte https://tailwindcss.com/docs/customizing-colors

-You need to require the colors from tailwind:
-`const color = require("tailwindcss/colors")`

 You can probably pick a couple of those and start making some big improvements.
 That's a good option, but there's another way I like to do it adding some custom colors.

+LEAVING OFF HERE ---------

+You need to require the colors from tailwind?:
+`const color = require("tailwindcss/colors")`

 Before every site started adding the option of darkmode, I've been using a couple of different dark mode plugins for years.
 It seems to really help my